Graham Reid | | 1 min read

-And there's a case to be made that perhaps many of those in the mid Sixties which seemed to have been aimed in particular directions (girlfriends Joan Baez, Edie Sedgwick and Suze Rotolo, running mate and fellow bear-baiter Bob Neuwirth) might not have been so target-specific either.
+And there's a case to be made that perhaps many of those in the mid Sixties which appeared to have been aimed in particular directions (girlfriends Joan Baez, Edie Sedgwick and Suze Rotolo, running mate and fellow bear-baiter Bob Neuwirth) might not have been so target-specific either.

-When Dylan and Suze (right) broke up -- and there seems to have been at least one vicious shouting match with Carla and the girls' mother -- Dylan reserved particular venom for Carla and unleashed in this song.
+When Dylan and Suze broke up -- and there seems to have been at least one vicious shouting match with Carla and the girls' mother -- Dylan reserved particular venom for Carla and unleashed it in this song.

 As she later noted, it was "just devestating" when she heard it, "the way he could twist somebody's words back on themselves and make them feel he was right and they were wrong".

 And while certain people could run for cover when some of Dylan's other songs around this time seemed ambiguous, so they could deny and deflect, poor Carla had no place to hide.

 "Of the two sister, I loved the young," he wrote before idealising Suze.
 "With sensitive instincts, she was the creative one.
 The constant scapegoat, she was easily undone by the jealousy of others around her.
 For her parasite sister, I had no respect.
 Bound by her boredom, her pride to protect, countless visions of the other she'd reflect as a crutch for her scenes and her society."

 It didn't get any more kind either.